HarshNarayanJha/albert_wifi/README.md

 # Albert Wi-Fi

-Quickly search through and connect to your wifi networks.
+Quickly search through and connect to your wifi networks on linux and macOS

 ### Install